 The Bible is all about the only "Doorway to God" and his name is Jesus.
-Sadly, most people in this world will never be able to find Jesus in the scriptures, but that doesn't mean that He isn't there my friends.
+Sadly, most people in this world will never truly find The Risen Christ in the scriptures, but that doesn't mean that He isn't there my friends.
 He is ALWAYS there.
-That is why it is incumbent upon us, as believers, to Explain the Word for the sole purpose of revealing Christ.
-That is exactly what Jesus pursued Cleophas to do that first Easter Sunday.
+That is why it is incumbent upon us, as believers, to expose others to the Word for the sole purpose of revealing Christ.
+And that is why He pursued these two weary and disheartened travelers that first Easter Sunday.